How to Increase Mobile App Engagement - Complete Guide

 According to Localytics, 20% of apps are opened only once after download.

-An average user returns to the app in less than six hours after the first visit.
-Otherwise, if the user doesn't open the app again within a day, the probability of his first session to be the last one is about 40%.
+An average user returns to the app less than six hours after the first visit.
+Otherwise, if the user doesn't open the app again within a day, the probability of his first session being the last one is about 40%.

 Now, having the above data, you’re well-prepared to build your own effective strategy.
 It means it’s time to move from theory to practice.